Q: What is municipal court?

 A: Discovery consists of any documents, videos, photos or any other evidence the State has against you.
 Going to court without all discovery materials is going to court unprepared.

 Q: I was issued a traffic summons but it does not require a court appearance, should I plead guilty and mail the fee to the court?

 A: No. Although many traffic offenses may seem minor, they can have serious unexpected consequences.
 Often clients walk into our office facing fines, fees or a license suspension due to traffic offenses they pleaded guilty to by mail without first consulting with an attorney.
 Some clients walk into our office having plead guilty to a disorderly persons offense without the assistance of counsel and now have a criminal record that is substantially impacting their lives.
 Hire an experienced municipal court defense attorney to avoid these negative consequences.

 Q: I went to municipal court alone and I lost my case.
 What can I do?

 A: You have the right to file an appeal.
 You must file a municipal court appeal with the Superior Court of New Jersey in the designated county within 20 days from your disposition date.
 However, this process is procedurally complicated.
 If you wish to appeal your municipal court case, we strongly recommend that you have the assistance of an attorney.

 Q: I want to hire Lubiner, Schmidt & Palumbo to represent me, how much will it cost?

 A: Each case is unique.
 The facts and circumstances of the offense can vary the cost.
 At Lubiner, Schmidt & Palumbo we provide aggressive representation at a an affordable price.
-Contact us to arrange a free initial consultation.
+Contact us to arrange an initial consultation.